-- 1. Temporary workers shall be informed of any vacant posts in the user undertaking to give them the same opportunity as other workers in that undertaking to find permanent employment. - 2.
-Member States shall take any action required to ensure that any clauses banning or having the effect of preventing the conclusion of a contract of employment or an employment relationship between the user undertaking and the temporary worker after his posting are null and void or may be declared null and void. - 3.
-Temporary agencies shall not charge workers any fees in exchange for arranging for them to be recruited by a user undertaking. - 4.
-Temporary workers shall be given access to the social services of the user undertaking unless there are objective reasons against this. - 5.
-Member States shall take suitable measures or shall promote dialogue between the social partners, in accordance with their national traditions and practices in order to: - improve temporary workers' access to training in the temporary agencies, even in the periods between their
+1. Temporary workers shall be informed of any vacant posts in the user undertaking to give them the same opportunity as other workers in that undertaking to find permanent employment.
+Such information may be provided by a general announcement in a suitable place in the undertaking for which and under whose supervision temporary workers are engaged.

+2. Member States shall take any action required to ensure that any clauses prohibiting or having the effect of preventing the conclusion of a contract of employment or an employment relationship between the user undertaking and the temporary worker after his posting are null and void or may be declared null and void.

+This paragraph is without prejudice to provisions under which temporary agencies receive a reasonable level of recompense for services rendered to user undertakings for posting, recruitment and training of temporary workers.

+3. Temporary agencies shall not charge workers any fees, especially in exchange for arranging for them to be recruited by a user undertaking, or for concluding a contract of employment or an employment relationship with a user undertaking after carrying out a posting in that undertaking.

+4. Temporary workers shall be given access to the amenities or collective services social services of the user undertaking especially canteen, child care and transport services under the same conditions as workers employed directly by the undertaking, unless there are objective reasons against this.

+5. Member States shall take suitable measures or shall promote dialogue between the social partners, in accordance with their national traditions and practices in order to:

-- postings, in order to enhance their career development and employability; - improve temporary workers' access to training for user undertakings' workers.
+- improve temporary workers' access to training in the temporary agencies, even in the periods between their postings, in order to enhance their career development and employability;

+- improve temporary workers' access to training for user undertakings' workers.